19 Impressive Natural Remedies to Relieve Seasonal Allergies

 Dry Skin Brushing for Lymphatic Drainage

 You can also stimulate lymph flow (and feel and look glowy!) with dry skin brushing in the correct order and method.
-I’ve got a video and free chart you can print that shows you exactly how to do it.
+I’ve got a video you can watch that shows you exactly how to do it.

 I always dry brush my skin just before going into my infrared sauna; besides feeling fantastic, it opens my pores and exfoliates my skin.
 There are no downsides to this practice!
 This also increases the output of toxicity through the various organs of elimination, moving you towards your goal of decreasing your Total Body Burden.